Irreducible module decompositions of rank 2 symmetric hyperbolic Kac-Moody Lie algebras by $\mathfrak{sl}_2$ subalgebras which are generalizations of principal $\mathfrak{sl}_2$ subalgebras: Unitary principal series representation and complementary series representation

-The coefficient on the left hand is positive.
-We can easily calculate to know that $\beta^t + \alpha^t$ is monotonically increasing with respect to $t$.
-From this, we know the right hand side is also positive.
-Therefore, $\frac{d}{dt} \Lambda_1 > \frac{d}{dt} \Lambda_2$. \end{proof} \begin{lem} We assume $i = j - 1 ,\; n = i$.
-If we consider $8 \mu$ to be a function of $i$ by \cref{8mu}, $8 \mu$ is monotonically increasing with respect to $i$. \end{lem} \begin{lem} We assume $i = 0, j = 1$, and $n = 0$.
-If we consider $8 \mu$ to be a function of $a$ by \cref{8mu}, $8 \mu$ is monotonically increasing with respect to $a$. \end{lem} \begin{proof} Under this assumption,
+The coefficient on the left hand side is positive.
+Using the fact that $\beta^t + \alpha^t$ is monotonically increasing and $a \geq 3$, we can calculate that the right hand side is also positive.
+This shows that $8 \mu = (\Lambda_2^2 - 2 \Lambda_2 + 4 K_{02})(i)$ is monotonically increasing with respect to $i$. \end{proof} \begin{lem} We assume $i = 1, j = 2$, and $n = 0$.
+If we consider $8 \mu$ to be a function of $a$ by \cref{8mu_IIsJMinus1}, $8 \mu$ is monotonically increasing with respect to $a$. \end{lem} \begin{proof} Under this assumption, we have

-This is monotonically increasing with respect to $a \geq 3$. \end{proof} \begin{lem} When $i = j - 1$, We consider $\lis$-modules containing a root vector about the root of type B that are neither highest weight modules nor lowest weight modules obtained by \cref{classification}.
-The modules are complementary series representations, except for the following 23 types.
+Differentiating this as a function of the real variable $a$, from $a \geq 3$, we know that $8 \mu$ is monotonically increasing with respect to $a$. \end{proof} \begin{lem} When $i = j - 1$, We consider $\lis$-modules containing a root vector about the root of type B that are neither highest weight modules nor lowest weight modules obtained by \cref{classification}.
+The modules are complementary series representations, except for the following 4 types.
 For these exceptions, the modules are unitary principal series representations.